 It may be why he dropped the gig altogether to start a new chapter of his life.
 After closing up his shop and selling all of his custom cars, Roth eventually converts to Mormonism after a friend’s suggestion to take a closer look.
 “I started looking deeper, thinking of things I had done,” he told The Los Angeles Times in 1981.
 “I guess everybody does that around 39 or 40.”

-If not for his son, Darryl, this period in his life could have just as easily been the end for Roth’s art.
+If not for his son, Darryl, this period of his life could have just as easily been the end for Roth’s art.
 Except, Rat Fink and the gang found a resurgence of sorts in the late 1980s.
 Musicians used the likeness on album covers, toy companies created fancy new things to collect and a new countercultural ‘90s attitude was born (think Beavis and Butthead) and harbored a newfound love of the tire-burning icons.
 With the help of his son, Big Daddy embarked on a comeback.

 The reality is, Rat Fink’s long-lasting legacy isn’t culturally significant because of what it is, but rather because of who made him and when he did it.
 Ed Roth worked around the edges of normalcy, shocking enough to stay outside of Main Street USA yet adaptive enough to draw in a collective acceptance.
 The genius there, too, is that there wasn’t a blueprint to study for him to echo.
 Movements such as this had never existed before.
 Roth and those around him brought about the birth of a new unidentified era in art, what some now call pop surrealism.